microsoft/iomt-fhir/tools/data-mapper/README.md

 5. (Optional) You can use your Visual Studio to run the tool as well, and make your own changes.

-   You can load the solution ```Microsoft.Health.Tools.DataMapper.sln``` in your Visual Studio and start or debug the project ```Microsoft.Health.Tools.DataMapper``` that includes the build of Client App automatically.
-Note, run with ```IIS Express``` will not automatically build and render the web app but the backend APIs.
+   You can load the solution ```Microsoft.Health.Tools.DataMapper.sln``` in your Visual Studio and start or debug the project ```Microsoft.Health.Tools.DataMapper``` after step #2 above.
+You may want to terminate the running process from Step #3 to avoid from conflicting port.

 ### How to Make Mappings